Table of Contents

 Texture | Firm, smooth skin | Thicker walls, may start to wrinkle slightly |

-- Pepper Color: If you want a milder flavor, go for green.
+- Pepper Color: If you want a milder flavor, harvest when bright green.
 For maximum heat and sweetness, wait until they turn red or orange.

-- Peduncle Connection: A tight stem connection means it's still developing; if it starts loosening up, it's probably mature.
+- Peduncle Connection: A tight stem connection means the pepper is still developing; if it starts loosening up, it's probably mature and ready to pick.

 - Pepper Firmness: Avoid mushy or soft peppers.
 They should feel firm but not rock-hard.